intesso/connect-locale/readme.md

 > storeLocaleTo: ['cookie', 'session']

-Array or comma separated String, default: undefined
+Array or comma separated String, default: empty Array

- - Mandatory Locale Storage Strategy Array.
+ - Optional Locale Storage Strategy Array.
  - The provided strategies are always processed from left to right
  - if no locale was found, nothing get's stored